 Course Election Form

-As part of the application process, the student, in consultation with the ISD SJTU ADMP and ISD Graduate Coordinator advisers, will submit this Course Election Form, which proposes a plan of study for the MEng ISD degree.
+As part of the application process, the student, in consultation with the ISD SJTU AMDP and ISD Graduate Coordinator advisers, will submit this Course Election Form, which proposes a plan of study for the MEng ISD degree.
 Download Form